leonayiu/Apple-App-Store-Games/README.md

 * see any patterns high rating amd 3 features
 * see any patterns low rating and 3 features

+* overall observations scanning data: higher rated games (4-5) have 4-5 colors taking up 10% of the full image?
 * insert ipynb code link

 ### Results